adamshamsudeen/Travel-Mate/README.md

 ## How does it work?

-Installind dependencies:
+Installing dependencies:
-  sudo pip install -r requirements.txt
+ > sudo pip install -r requirements.txt

 Running the server:
-  python manage.py runserver
+ > python manage.py runserver

 To get started, first create a new Trip.